VGanesh1798/web-dev-notes/css/text.md

 # CSS Text
+In CSS, text can be styled to your liking.
+You can make a span look like a header, or make a header look like a subscript.

 ## Text and Font Styling
 Text is an inline element that flows along the page until the end of line is reached or a line break is put in with `<br>`.
 Text can either be styled by changing font or layout.